 - Cook in class: Cook some traditional recipes of different countries.

 - A to Z of fruit & veg brainstorm.
 Challenge students to create a comprehensive A to Z list of fruit and vegetables.
 This could be completed as an individual, small group or whole class activity.
 Younger grades can use pictures from catalogues or magazines or their own drawings and glue on the relevant initial letter.
 Upper grades may have a time limit to complete their lists or in small groups, rotate through each letter of the alphabet to add to the list.
-Completed lists can be compared with these links: Market Fresh, Fresh for Kids and Go for 2&5
+Completed lists can be compared with this link Market Fresh.

 - Have a class fruit and veg tasting.
 Seek donations from local businesses or growers, or ask students to bring something from home for a shared Crunch&Sip snack.
 Encourage students to try fruit and veg that they have not tasted before or would like to taste again, such as golden kiwi fruit, persimmon, fig and guava.
 Children are often more likely to try new foods in group situations, as everyone else is doing it!
 Appropriate measures to check for food allergies should be taken.